gsaldutti/Algorithmic_Trading/README.md

 ![Algorithmic_trading](images/7_month_plot.png)

 # Evaluate a New Machine Learning Classifier
-For this phase of the project I choose the Logistic Regression classifier after I first tried the Decision tree classifier.
-I tried both but the best results came out from the LR
+For this phase of the project I choose the Logistic Regression classifier after I first tried the Decision Tree Classifier.
+I tried both, but the best results came out from the LR

 ![Algorithmic_trading](images/Decision_tree_plot.png)

 Did this new model perform better or worse than the provided baseline model?
 Did this new model perform better or worse than your tuned trading algorithm?

 This model performs better at some points in the time period but at the end came down on the results and performs worst than my tuned trading algorithm

 # Conclusion